 We are committed to continuous improvement of our processes to ensure we remain vigilant and mindful of engaging in activities to prevent human trafficking, slavery, servitude, and forced, compulsory, or involuntary labour in our operations and within our supply chain.

 Imagination Technologies Group Limited is the UK headquartered parent company for the Imagination business.
 Our primary activity is the creation and licensing of market-leading compute, graphics and Al IP processor solutions found within our GPU, CPU, EPP and NNA product lines.
-Our licensees include many of the world’s leading semiconductor and electronics companies.
+Our licensees include many of the world’s leading semiconductor, network operator and electronics OEM/ODM companies.
 Further information about the Imagination business can be found on our website.

-We predominantly employ highly skilled people, with the majority based in the UK, India, Poland, Romania and China.
 We consider the risk of modern slavery occurring within our business to be low.
-We do have offices in other regions, including, but not limited to Taiwan, Japan and Korea, with remote home working employees based in other European locations and US.
-We have taken care to ensure that the same degree of care is exercised in those jurisdictions to guard against modern slavery.
+We predominantly employ highly skilled people, with the majority based in the UK and other large teams in India, Poland, Romania and China.
+We do have offices in other regions, including, but not limited to Taiwan, Japan, Korea and the US with remote home working employees based in other European locations and Australia.
+We have taken care to ensure that the same degree of care is exercised in all jurisdictions to guard against modern slavery.

 We are committed to acting ethically and with integrity in all our business dealings and relationships and have a Code of Conduct Policy which supports our actions.
 We are also committed to transparency in our business, in our approach to modern slavery, and to implementing and enforcing systems and controls designed to ensure modern slavery is not taking place in our business or in any of our supply chains.

 We source goods, materials and services from third party suppliers including IT equipment, marketing material, office supplies, couriers, waste, recycling, utilities, recruitment, professional and training services, and building services.